 Committee support in terms of the circulation of the meeting papers and minute taking was undertaken by the corporate governance function to ensure continuity with other board committees.
-The secretaries to the committee were Liz Stauber, Committee Services Manager and Claire Mulcahy, Committee Services Officer
+The secretary to the committee was Claire Mulcahy, Corporate Governance Officer.

-The terms of reference required the committee to meet quarterly during 2018-19, it met on four occasions.
+The terms of reference required the committee to meet quarterly during 2019-20, it met on four occasions.